Albania–United States relations: Treaties

 In 2003, Albania and the U.S. signed and ratified a number of agreements, including a treaty on the prevention of proliferation of weapons of mass destruction and the promotion of defense and military relations; the Adriatic Charter; and an agreement regarding the non-surrender of persons to the International Criminal Court.
 The U.S. strongly supported Albania's European Union and NATO membership goals.
 Working towards NATO membership, the U.S. and Albania signed a Supplementary Agreement to the Partnership for Peace Status of Forces Agreement, an important step in strengthening bilateral cooperation and enhancing security, peace, and stability in the region.
-In April 2008, NATO invited Albania to join the alliance, and in October 2008, US President George W. Bush signed Albania NATO protocols, saying, "The people of Albania and Croatia are helping move the world closer to a great triumph of history — a Europe that is whole, a Europe that is free and a Europe that is at peace."
+In April 2008, NATO invited Albania to join the alliance, and in October 2008, U.S. President George W. Bush signed Albania NATO protocols, saying, "The people of Albania and Croatia are helping move the world closer to a great triumph of history — a Europe that is whole, a Europe that is free and a Europe that is at peace."
 Albania joined NATO in 2009 along with Croatia, further strengthening Albanian–American relations.

 Albania is eligible to export certain products duty-free to the United States under the Generalized System of Preferences program.
 The United States and Albania have signed a bilateral investment treaty.